WindMillCode/Google/API/drive/vids/Working_With_Files/README.md

     headers = headers
         .set("Authorization", `Bearer ${gapi.auth.getToken().access_token}`)

-    //get all the files in the drive including in trash
+    //get all the files in the drive
     //